What Is An Exchange Rate Mechanism (ERM)?

 By the 1990s, many countries adopted floating ERMs that have remained the most popular option in order to maintain liquidity and reduce economic risks.
 Exceptions to the rule include countries like Venezuela and Argentina, as well as countries that have experienced temporary rises in their currency valuations.
 For example, Japan and Switzerland both adopted semi-fixed ERMs in response to the European Financial Crisis that led to a sharp increase in their value.

-The benefits of a fixed ERM were reduced uncertainty associated with fluctuations and potentially limited inflationary pressures, but flexible ERMs may have helped improve growth rates and liberated monetary policy to focus on domestic economies.
+Fixed ERM helped reduce uncertainty associated with fluctuations and potentially limited inflationary pressures, but flexible ERMs may have helped improve growth rates and liberated monetary policy to focus on domestic economies.
+For these reasons, most modern governments use flexible ERMs rather than maintaining fixed ERMs.

 How ERMs Work

-Since central banks can print currencies, most traders respect the limits of fixed or semi-fixed ERMs.
+Since central banks can print their own domestic currencies in theoretically unlimited quantities, most traders respect the limits of fixed or semi-fixed ERMs.
 There are some famous cases of these fixed or semi-fixed ERMs failing though, including George Soro's famous run on the Bank of England.
 In these instances, traders might utilize leverage to make enormous bets against a currency that make interventions too expensive for central banks to undertake without causing significant inflation.

 ERMs in Practice